 The purpose of the Alpha Leadership Academy is to provide a thorough, intense experience for young men who have been elected to some leadership role at the various levels of the fraternity.
 What makes this program unique is the student development foundation on which it is based.
 Several student development theories are used as the theoretical framework within which this academy operates.
 Such theories include the Student Wellness Model for holistic development, involvement theory, moral development, service learning, among many others.
 The Wellness Model will be of particular importance because it allows facilitators to tap the cognitive, social, spiritual, physical, and cultural dimensions of Alpha's college brothers’ development.

-ALA Application (Open)
+ALA Application (Closed)

 The Association of Fraternity Advisors(AFA) provides exceptional experiences, a vibrant community, and essential resources for the success of fraternity/sorority advisors.
 With an ongoing commitment to the professional development of our members, a deep appreciation of both academic and applied research that examines the entire spectrum of the fraternity/sorority experience and the advising profession, and a commitment to collaborations within and between the higher education and interfraternal communities.
 Through programs and meetings, publications, networking opportunities, and other resources, AFA is the leading voice in aligning the fraternity/sorority and higher education experiences.
 Alpha Phi Alpha annually provides scholarships to campus professionals who seek additional development in this profession at the annual conference.